UCL/TLOmodel/docs/publications.rst

 * `The potential impact of intervention strategies on COVID-19 transmission in Malawi: A mathematical modelling study. <https://bmjopen.bmj.com/content/11/7/e045196>`_

+* `The potential impact of including pre-school aged children in the praziquantel mass-drug administration programmes on the S.haematobium infections in Malawi: a modelling study <https://www.medrxiv.org/content/10.1101/2020.12.09.20246652v1>`_

 * `Socio-demographic factors associated with early antenatal care visits among pregnant women in Malawi: 2004–2016 <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0263650>`_

 * `Factors associated with healthcare seeking behaviour for children in Malawi: 2016. <https://onlinelibrary.wiley.com/doi/abs/10.1111/tmi.13499>`_